andresruizmarin16/SIR/docs/index.md

-# Welcome to MkDocs
+# Welcome to SIR

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+This site is andres SIR

 ## Commands